List of Zoey 101 characters: Stacey Dillsen

-Stacey (Abby Wilde) is a student at PCA.
+Stacey Dillsen (Abby Wilde) is a student at PCA.
 She has a very noticeable lisp.
-She has an obsession with cotton swabs and white glue, using it in different arts and crafts, and she sings a song; "you can sip it in the morning, sip it in the evening, even at a quarter to three, "cause i like sassafras, you like sassafras, we all like sassafras tea!".
+She has an obsession with cotton swabs and white glue, using it in different arts and crafts, and she sings a song; "you can sip it in the morning, sip it in the evening, even at a quarter to three, "'cause i like sassafras, you like sassafras, we like sassafras tea!".

 Stacey has a crush on Logan Reese because of his muscular physique and frequently calls him "hot and spicy", although this repulses and irritates Logan.
 Stacey briefly becomes the roommate of Lola and Quinn in "Goodbye Zoey?", after Zoey leaves to go to a boarding school in London.

 In "Chasing Zoey", Logan (Quinn's secret boyfriend) asks Stacey to prom, so nobody would suspect that he and Quinn were dating.
 While Michael tries to teach Mark how to drive a stick shift, Mark accidentally hits Stacey, causing her to lose her lisp; which allows her to speak well.

 Stacey began as a recurring character in Season 3 and was present in 31 of the 39 combined episodes making up Seasons 3 and 4.
-Unlike several other main characters; Stacey appears in the episode "PCA Confidential" and not just in the flashbacks from past episodes.
+Unlike several other main characters, Stacey appears in the episode "PCA Confidential" and not just in the flashbacks from past episodes.

-Stacey's character has made cameos (where her lisps return) throughout iCarly and Sam & Cat; such as two appearances in Season 4 of iCarly ("iStart a Fan War" and "iHire an Idiot".
+Stacey's character has made cameos (where her lisp "relapses") throughout iCarly and Sam & Cat; such as two appearances in Season 4 of iCarly ("iStart a Fan War" and "iHire an Idiot".
 Stacey appears in a hospital on Sam & Cat after a bike accident.
 Later, it is revealed that she graduated from PCA several years ago and is a sophomore at San Francisco State University.
 However, it is unknown if any of this information is canon to the Zoey 101 timeline; implying that her lisp has gone.

+In Zoey 102, Stacey is revealed to have created a popular murder podcast, with Mark, her husband, as her field producer.
+She reunites with several PCA alumni at Quinn and Logan's wedding, and takes Michael's place as the officiator when he loses his voice.
+Stacey and Mark receive evidence that suggests that Todd, Zoey's pretend-boyfriend, is a murderer that they had been searching for, which, little do they know, he is.
+Like at the end of "Chasing Zoey," Stacey is once again portrayed without a lisp.